-If the student has not applied for a leave of absence and later decides to return, an application must be made through Admissions.
+If the student has not applied for a leave of absence and later decides to return, an application must be made through the Office of Admissions.
 The student's record will be re-evaluated and the student is responsible for completing all new graduation requirements according to the University Catalog in effect at the time of re-admission.